antoniaettorre/kt_link_prediction/README.md

 The present approach and code can be used to predict students outcomes to questions in other KGs.
 To do so, a new configuration file must be created in the **./configs/** directory, containing the path and the functions to use for this new KG.

 It is important to highlight that such KG must contain the complete description of the answers to be used as "training set", including the results of such answers (correct or incorrect); while it must contain only the answer node properly linked to the corresponding student and question nodes, without the result of the answer, for the "test set".
 Once the KG is ready and the configuration file properly created, the results can be obtained through process illustrated in section "Reproducing the experiments".

-Please note that experiments on the same Knowledge Graph with different KGE models or different settings cn be simply perfomed by changing the configuration file and running the scripts again.
+Please note that experiments on the same Knowledge Graph with different KGE models or different settings can be simply performed by changing the configuration file and running the scripts again.